 Available loan term assumptions include loan amount, loan fees, interest rate, amortization, and interest-only period.
 The loan term to maturity is automatically calculated to line up with the exit date (i.e. end of analysis or sale date).
 Assumptions are identical for senior and junior debt.

-Based on the loan assumptions, three amortization tables are built and displayed on the Perm.
+Based on the loan assumptions, four amortization tables are built and displayed on the Perm.
 Debt tab.
-The first is for the senior debt, and includes aspects typical of amortization tables (balance, payment, interest, principal) but also includes lines to show loan funding and payoff.
-A second table for junior debt has identical outputs.
-The third table, ‘Total Permanent Financing’, likewise shows the same outputs and represents the sum of the senior and junior debt outputs.
+The first two are for the senior debt (initial) and senior debt (refinance), and include aspects typical of amortization tables (balance, payment, interest, principal) but also include lines to show loan funding, payoff, and monthly interest rate.
+A third table for junior debt has identical outputs.
+The fourth table, ‘Total Permanent Financing’, likewise shows the same outputs and represents the sum of the senior and junior debt outputs.